chanturia/TAU_PHP_API_CLIENT/docs/Api/CompanyApi.md

-Removes an User Role for a Company.
+Removes a User Role for a Company.
 Authorization parameters must be in URL query.
 Grant Role parameters must be in the body.
 If authorization parameters include a connected Entitys id ex. for companyID(id) connected parameter storeID then grant roles parameter connected entity's id must match the authorization parameter connected entitys id in the previous ex. storeID

 ### Example
 ```php